Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 3) a shielding canopy over my

 cell phone.
 Also the average level of radiation skyrocketed over the last few years.
-We now have many more frequencies and much higher radiation levels than only a few years back.
+We now have many more frequencies and much higher radiation levels than only a few years ago.
 I only got my

 canopy about 3 years ago, and I'm really glad I finally did.
 Looking back I should have done that much earlier.
 If you are constantly anxious, feel like you are wound up and you cannot really